HomeMy WebLinkAbout07/24/84 MINUTESMINUTES OF THE REGULAR MEETING OF THE CITY COUNCIL of the City of

 Report on computerization of investment accounts, time certificates

-of deposit; savings accounts and special bank accounts.
+of deposit, savings accounts and special bank accounts.

-able Mayor and Members
+Holo able Mayor and Members City, Council Meeting of

-of t} e City Council
+of t e City Council July 24, 1984

 DISPOSAL OF SURPLUS LAND